wpsharks/wp-kb-articles/wp-kb-articles/readme.txt

 * Rewriting with OOP design.
 * Bringing plugin up-to-date w/ WordPress 4.1 compat.
-* Adding GitHub integration for KB articles sourced from a GitHub repo.
 * Adding a new shortcode: `[kb_articles_list /]`.
 * Adding new menu page w/ config options in Dashboard.